 The opening of the summer vacation season starts in a way with the Memorial Day garage sales.
 Year-rounders and vacationers rub their bleary eyes and realize how much junk is in their closest and garage as they bring out summer gear.

-Simple fix for bad power supply–replace with wall wart
+Replace bad integrated power supply with wall wart

 Got a deal on a Bearcat 210XL scanner–seller said it wouldn’t turn on after a lightning storm, and he used only the built-in antenna.
 On the typically long run power lines between transformer and house in rural areas with poor ground conductivity, internal power supplies bite the bullet more often with lightning storms nearby.
 You can replace the internal power supply with a “wall wart” power adapter of appropriate voltage and current rating (voltage the same, current greater or equal to existing supply).